-I’m an artist, teacher, storyteller and adventurer, here to help you get creative and live your dreams.
-As often as possible, I paint outside, mostly in the grass surrounded by flower gardens and the tallest trees.
+I am a painter, storyteller and adventurer.
+As often as possible, I paint outside in nature, mostly in the grass surrounded by flower gardens and the tallest trees – my main source of inspiration.

-I’m also an avid gardener and enthusiastic cook and would be delighted to have you over for dinner!
-When I’m not teaching, travelling, and painting in gardens around the world, I live with my bluegrass-singing husband in Madison, Wisconsin.
+I’m also an avid gardener and enthusiastic cook and would be delighted to have you over for dinner.
+When I am not teaching, travelling, and painting in gardens around the world, I live with my bluegrass singing husband on 10 acres of pine woods in the Wisconsin countryside.

 For years I stopped painting.
 All of my artwork ended up in the basement or trash, so I thought, “What good is it to paint?”
 I knew I needed to create for myself rather than a big company, but I never thought anyone would want to see my work.